 - Teach & coach people to take self-responsibility for transforming their cognitive dissonance into creative energy for change.

-- Create a safe, trusted environment & organizational culture that generates learning, collaboration, experimentation, re-organisation & transformation true innovation requires.
+- Create a safe, trusted and healthy work environment & organizational culture that generates learning, collaboration, experimentation, re-organisation & transformation true innovation requires.

 Join the next free monthly webinar in our Making Innovation a Habit Series – “Leading a Culture of Innovation.”
 It’s on Thursday, 11th October, 2018 at 5.00pm Melbourne & Sydney, 8.00am Amsterdam and Berlin, 7.00am London, 2.00pm Hong Kong, 10.00am Dubai and 11.00pm San Francisco on Wednesday, 10th October.
 In just 45 minutes learn why developing and aligning an agile innovation culture is crucial to achieve to 21st century success.
 Register Now.